hdg204/UKBB/README.md

 This will copy all files from the project directory onto your R session and make all functions available for use in R. This should take somewhere between 90 seconds and 2 minutes.

 **Please only install one version of the package.
-There will be compatibility issues if you have files from one project and code from another.**
+There will be compatibility issues if you have files from one version and code from another.**

 ## Extracting Healthcare Records